 The result of a measurement on a state (e.g. measure the energy) can be calculated by taking the average value of the operator operating on that state: the expectation value.

-H dx dy dz = H d = E in other words, $\langle |H| \rangle = E$ expectation that it will induce a system in state 1 to effect a transition to state 2 is given by
+H dx dy dz = H d = E in other words, $\langle |H| \rangle = E$

 A transition between two states can be induced by a perturbation.